Razumain/one-signature-certs/draft-santesson-one-signature-certs.md

 --- abstract

-Electronic signatures based on multipurpose expiring certificates that may be revoked introduce many challenges when a signed document has to be maintained over time.
-Solutions include timestamping, storing revocation records and advanced verification procedures.
-This draft introduces a new type of certificates for a key that is used and bound to just one signing instance.
-The certificate is created at the time of signing, and the signature key is destroyed after signing is completed.
-These certificates never expire and are never revoked, which drastically reduce the burden of future signature validation.
+This document defines a profile for one-time-use certificates that are issued for a single signing operation.
+Each certificate is created at the time of signing and bound to the signed content.
+The associated signing key is immediately destroyed after use, and the certificate never expires and is never revoked.
+This simplifies long-term validation by removing the need for revocation or expiration handling.

 --- middle